Wribbe/50eitn/quiz_prep_slash_knowledge_repo.md

     Used for implementing encrypted storage.
 Created after running.
     *  TPM_TakeOwnership ( OwnerPassword, ..)

-**Migratable vs. non-migratable** keys = indicates whether the private portion of the key can be oved between TPMs.
+**Migratable vs. non-migratable** keys = indicates whether the private portion of the key can be moved between TPMs.

 Key creation